 While Chevrolet and – for the first time since 2000 – Honda (with Dynamics) fielded official factory teams, 2010 also witnessed the advent of new liquefied petroleum gas engine technology that enabled the Ford name to return to the winner’s circle as the Arena-prepared Aon Focuses, driven by Tom Chilton and Tom Onslow-Cole and using LPG-turbo power, challenged for outright glory.
 Onslow-Cole was one of an unprecedented four drivers who went into the season finale still in with a chance of winning the championship…

 Significantly, the BTCC’s new ‘Next Generation’ turbo engine was also trialled by several teams and won twice in the Pirtek Vauxhall Vectra of Andrew Jordan – this ahead of full-blown NGTC cars (chassis and engine) being eligible to compete from 2011.
-Before the season was out, TOCA’s NGTC prototype car, based on a Toyota Avensis, had been demonstrated before a record 42,000 crowd at Brands Hatch to offer a hint at the shape of things to come.
+Before the season was out, TOCA’s NGTC prototype car, based on a Toyota Avensis, had been demonstrated before a record crowd at Brands Hatch to offer a hint at the shape of things to come.
 The universal praise received from the industry, media and fans served to underline the BTCC’s reputation for setting the standard.
-Little wonder its NGTC regulations – that drastically reduce running costs – are attracting so many potential new teams as well as being seriously studied by a number of other high-profile touring car series elsewhere in the world.

-NGTC is now the firmly established format in the BTCC.
 In 2012 more than half of the competitors had made the transition, and in 2013 rules ensuring parity with older S2000 specification cars were removed.
-With S2000 cars no longer comparable in performance, every car on the capacity 2014 grid is set to be NGTC.
+With S2000 cars no longer comparable in performance, every car on the capacity 2014 grid was an NGTC car and that has been the case ever since, with the rules and regulations proving to be the most successful and cost effective in the series’ illustrious history.